KenKundert/emborg/doc/commands.rst

     :manifest:   :ref:`list the files contained in an archive <manifest>`
     :mount:      :ref:`mount a repository or archive <mount>`
     :prune:      :ref:`prune the repository of excess archives <prune>`
+    :restore:    :ref:`recover file or files from archive in place <restore>`
     :settings:   :ref:`list settings of chosen configuration <settings>`
     :umount:     :ref:`un-mount a previously mounted repository or archive <umount>`
     :version:    :ref:`display emborg version <version>`